upenn-libraries/image_format_converter/README.md

 Required arguments are as follows:
 * ```original_location``` - The [absolute file path](https://www.computerhope.com/jargon/a/absopath.htm) to the directory containing the source images to be converted.
 * ```converted_location``` - The [absolute file path](https://www.computerhope.com/jargon/a/absopath.htm) to the directory where the script should save the converted images.
 * ```original_format``` - The file extension of the original format of the images.
-This should be all-lowerase, with no leading period, as shown in the example YAML file.
+This should be in all-lowercase characters, with no leading period, as shown in the example YAML file.
 * ```converted_format``` - The file extension of the desired converted format of the images.
-This should be all-lowerase, with no leading period, as shown in the example YAML file.
+This should be in all-lowercase characters, with no leading period, as shown in the example YAML file.

 Optional arguments are as follows:
 * ```ppi``` - The [pixels-per-inch](https://en.wikipedia.org/wiki/Pixel_density) numeric value desired for each converted image.
 If unsure what should be here, leave as ```72``` and the script should run without a problem.